FAQ

 What is a flower on your homepage?

-It is a great first aid remedy, most people will have heard of it as the no. 1 remedy for bruises, aches and pains, also working very well as a post-operative-treatment.
-People who need arnica often say that they are really healthy when they are actually ill.
-It is a remedy for pain and also shock, a bump on the head and the first remedy of choice for intense pain.
+It is a superb first aid injury.
+Most people will have heard of it as the no. 1 remedy for bruises, aches and pains, however it also works very well as a post-operative-treatment.

 What is hypnotherapy?